Afghan War Glossary

 ABC.
 Afghan Bureau for Consultancy.

 ABP.
 Afghan Border Police.
 The ABP is responsible for protecting Afghanistan's borders.
 The ABP is part of the ANP and comes under the control of MoI.
+In December 2017 a portion of the ABP was moved to the Ministry of Defense (MoD) to become the newly formed Afghan Border Force (ABF).

 AC.
 Afghan Civilian.